secure-77/Perlite/README.md

 Its an open source alternative to  [obsidian publish](https://obsidian.md/publish).

 Read more about Perlite and staging tips on my blog post: [Perlite on Secure77](https://secure77.de/perlite).
-If you want to discuss about Perlite you can join the [Perlite Discord Server](https://discord.gg/pkJ347ssWT)
+If you want to discuss Perlite you can join the [Perlite Discord Server](https://discord.gg/pkJ347ssWT)

 ## Demo